kavehbc/intro-ai/README.md

 ___
 ## Table of Codes

+### Breadth First Search
+- BFS (`/notebooks/01-breadth-first-search.ipynb`): This is breadth first search algorithm on a graph.

 ### Constraint Statisfaction Problem
-- 8-Queens Puzzle (`/code/csp-8-queen.py`): This solves the 8-Queens Problem using Backtracking method.
+- 8-Queens Puzzle (`/notebooks/10-csp-8-queen.ipynb`): This solves the 8-Queens Problem using Backtracking method.

 ___
 ## Instructor/Developer(s)